 Differences between Micro-BIC regime and the Simplifie reel regime

-Furnished renting is considered as a commercial activity.
-You are taxed in Commercial and Industrial Benefits regime (BIC).
-This regime offers two possibilities: the micro-BIC regime and the regime reel.
+Furnished rentals are considered a commercial activity.
+You will be taxed in the Commercial and Industrial Benefits regime (BIC).
+This regime offers two possibilities: the micro-BIC regime and the “regime reel”.

-A good knowledge of the differences between the two options is an essential prerequisite to making an insightful choice.
-What distinguishes the two? which one to choose base on my income range? what the exoneration criteria they confer?
-Is it possible to switch from one to the other?
+A good knowledge of the differences between the two options is an essential condition to make a wise choice.
+What distinguishes the two?
+Which one should I choose based on my income range?
+What are the exemption criteria they grant?
+Is it possible to switch from one option to the other?

-The following sections are here to provide answers to these interrogations you may have and therefore guide you to get the most out of your investment.
-Our free simulator will help you chose the right regime for you !
+The following sections will give you answers to these questions and guide you to get the most out of your investment.

 Legislation for a micro-BIC in case of furnished rental

-The micro-Bic regime is a simplified taxation regime designed for property owners willing to rent their good as furnished.
+The micro-Bic regime is a simplified tax regime designed for property owners who want to rent out their property furnished.
 It allows to deduct a flat rate of charges made compulsory by the state.

-Your taxable profit from renting in a micro-BIC regime is equal to half of annual revenue (lease payments including charges plus accessory proceeds).
-The resulting figure is added to your income from other sources and is subject to the progressive income taxation (cf article on income taxation)
+Your taxable rental gain in a micro-BIC regime is equal to half of the annual revenue (rental payments including charges plus additional income).
+The resulting amount is added to your income from other sources and is subject to the progressive income taxation (cf article on income tax).

-This 50% standard abatement shall be deemed to take into account all the charges related to the management of the property.
-You cannot add any other charge.
+This 50% flat-rate deduction is supposed to take into account all costs related to the management of the property.
+You cannot add any other costs.

 If your revenue exceeds the threshold, you are not eligible for the micro-Bic regime.
-The owner has to move to the “regime réel”.
-This new regime has a higher threshold and allow for many expense deductions.
+The owner has to switch to the “regime réel”.
+This new regime has a higher threshold and allows for many expense deductions.

-However, the “regime reel” display more obligations for the owner and is more constraining in terms of accounting requirements.
-As an owner of a property, you have to register as an independent worker and may face the CFE (Company Real Estate Contribution).
-Note that in order to rent a furnished property a SIREN number and therefore a registration is compulsory.
+However, the “regime réel” imposes more obligations on the owner and is more restrictive in terms of accounting requirements.
+As a property owner, you must register as an independent worker and may have to deal with the CFE (Company Real Estate Contribution).

-If you opt for the micro-BIC regime, you have to report the amount of your furnished rental revenue (rents collected including charges and accessory receipts)
+If you opt for the micro-BIC regime, you have to report the amount of your furnished rental revenue (rents received, including charges and additional receipts).

-The French tax administration will automatically apply the 50% or 71% abatement depending on, your situation.
+The French tax authorities will automatically apply the 50% or 71% deduction, depending on your situation.

 Social contributions are automatically levied from furnished rentals.

-A particular thing about the fiscal regime applied to furnished rental is that the owner is exempted from many obligations.
+A peculiarity of the tax regime applicable to furnished rentals is that the owner is exempt from many obligations.

-The priority is to set up an accounts book that will contain all the rents collected over the year.
-Then, he has to keep accounts of all the expenses spend on his property.
-Can be written down on it the costs of work carried, that of equipment and moveable as well as other expenses.
+The priority is to set up an accounting of all rents collected during the year.
+Next, he must keep an accounting of all the expenses spent on his property.
+This may include the cost of work performed, that of equipment and moveable, as well as other expenses.

-It is important to keep these books of account up to date to ease the process of regime switch.
-Indeed, in the “regime reel” the new accounting standards will have to be applied in more rigorous way.
+It is important to keep these accounts up to date to facilitate the process of regime switching.
+Indeed, at the “regime reel” the new accounting standards will have to be applied more strictly.

-Finally, if the owner rents a furnished property, the latter has to contain a list of equipment relative to the comfort of the tenants.
-This list consists of 11 compulsory equipment:
+Finally, if the owner rents out a furnished property, it must include a list of equipment relative to the comfort of the tenants.
+This list consists of 11 compulsory equipment items:

-The micro-BIC regime offers simple reporting formalities; however, the 50% abatement may be less interesting than charges deductions and tax-deductible provisions for depreciation of the "régime réel simplifié".
+The micro-BIC regime offers simple reporting formalities; however, the 50% deduction can be less interesting than expense deduction and tax-deductible depreciation of the régime réel simplifié.

 You can try our free simulator in order to chose the right regime for you !